Chalarangelo/mini.css/docs/v2/DEVLOG.md

 - Tweaks to the `checkbox` and `radio` components.
 Added a lot of customization and recalculated their values from the ground up.
 This should fix problems with displaying them on different screens.
 - Updated the awkward `navigation` `header` component after the `button` changes.
 - Logo in `header` changed to reflect the new style.
+- Changed `button` default coloration to a material color palette from Google Material Design, so that it will now be more consistent.
+Tweaked `opacity` to make this work.